kubernetes/website/content/en/docs/tasks/debug-application-cluster/debug-running-pod.md

 ## Debugging via a shell on the node {#node-shell-session}

-If none of these approaches work, you can find the Node one which the Pod is running and create a privileged Pod running in the host namespaces.
+If none of these approaches work, you can find the Node on which the Pod is running and create a privileged Pod running in the host namespaces.
 To create an interactive shell on a node using `kubectl debug`, run: